-Belvidere is a blue-collar town, with 35.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Belvidere, you'll notice that it is more blue-collar than most other communities in America.
+37.69% of Belvidere’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Belvidere is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Belvidere who work in office and administrative support (12.65%), sales jobs (9.99%), and management occupations (6.36%).
+There are especially a lot of people living in Belvidere who work in sales jobs (11.16%), office and administrative support (10.57%), and maintenance occupations (7.26%).

-The per capita income in Belvidere in 2010 was $21,496, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $85,984 for a family of four.
+The per capita income in Belvidere in 2010 was $21,758, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $87,032 for a family of four.
 However, Belvidere contains both very wealthy and poor people as well.

 Belvidere is an extremely ethnically-diverse city.
 The people who call Belvidere home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belvidere residents report their race to be White, followed by Black or African-American.
 Belvidere also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.65% of the city’s residents.
-Important ancestries of people in Belvidere include German, Irish, Swedish, Polish, and English.
+People of Hispanic or Latino origin account for 32.88% of the city’s residents.
+Important ancestries of people in Belvidere include German, Irish, Swedish, English, and Polish.

 The most common language spoken in Belvidere is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Other Indo-European.